StefanNieuwenhuis/lely-data-engineering-assignment/README.md

 docker exec -it spark-master spark-submit /opt/spark/scripts/main.py
 ```

-This triggers the spark streaming jobs that compute the:
+This triggers the spark streaming jobs that computes the:

 - Average time between pull requests for a given repository.
 - Total number of events grouped by the event type.